sorath2/telemt/docs/API.md

 Link generation uses active config and enabled modes:
 - `[general.links].public_host/public_port` have priority.
+- If `public_host` is not set, startup-detected public IPs are used (`IPv4`, `IPv6`, or both when available).
 - Fallback host sources: listener `announce`, `announce_ip`, explicit listener `ip`.
 - Legacy fallback: `listen_addr_ipv4` and `listen_addr_ipv6` when routable.
+- Startup-detected IPs are fixed for process lifetime and refreshed on restart.
+- User rows are sorted by `username` in ascending lexical order.

 ### `CreateUserResponse`
 | Field | Type | Description |